jeddeloh/rescript-apollo-client/README.md

-# Expermimental BuckleScript/ReasonML Bindings to `@apollo/client` and related packages
+# Experimental BuckleScript/ReasonML Bindings to `@apollo/client` and related packages

 Don't use this yet :)